Looking for Brunei solo travel itinerary? You are in the right place!

 One of my goals in life is to visit all the countries in the world.
 Not in any order but wherever the flights are cheap or affordable, I am there!
 I wasn’t sure how many days I should stay in Brunei but when I googled, I found loads of people were saying there is not much to do and 1-2 days is enough.

-After travelling to 45 countries, one thing I am sure of is 1-2 days is never enough.
+After traveling to 45 countries, one thing I am sure of is 1-2 days is never enough.
 Every country is beautiful in its own way and with a new culture, food, history, sightseeing and off the beaten path places to explore, you definitely need more than 3 days.
 So, I went for jam-packed 5 days but in the end, I was wishing I was there longer. (maybe next time)

 Brunei solo travel itinerary